bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

           (T2.Y ...))
 ```

-This gets to the heart of rewrite-system-based computation, and has
+This gets to the heart of rewrite-system-based computation and has
 relevance for applications of ISLE to compiler backends.
 A common
-technique in rewrite systems is to "kick off" a computation by
+technique in rewrite systems is to "kick off" the computation by
 wrapping a term in some intermediate term that then drives a series of
 reductions.
 Here we are using `Translate` as this top-level term.
 A
 difference between ISLE and some other rewrite-based instruction
 selectors is that rewrites are always driven by term reduction from
-such a toplevel term, rather than a series of equivalences directly
+such a top-level term, rather than a series of equivalences directly
 from IR instruction to machine instruction forms.

 In other words, a conventional instruction selection pattern engine
 might let one specify `(Inst.A ...) -> (Inst.X ...)`.
 In this
 conventional design, the instruction/opcode type on the LHS and RHS
-must be the same single instruction type (otherwise rewrites could not
+must be the same single instruction type (otherwise rewrites cannot
-be chained), and rewrite relation (which we wrote as `->`) is in
+be chained), and the rewrite relation (which we wrote as `->`) is in
 essence a single privileged relation.
 One can see ISLE as a
-generalization: we can define many different types, and many different
+generalization: we can define many different types and many different
-toplevel terms from which we can start the reduction.
+top-level terms from which we can start the reduction.
 In principle,
-one could have:
+one can have:

 ```lisp
     (type IR ...)
     (type Machine1 ...)
     (type Machine2 ...)